 Products.
 Subject to the terms and conditions of this Agreement and beginning on the Effective Date, ACS hereby engages Vendor to provide certain products, including customized or branded products, and related services as set forth in the Scope of Products attached hereto as Exhibit A and incorporated herein by this reference (collectively, the “Products”).
 Vendor hereby accepts such engagement from ACS.
 Vendor agrees to sell to ACS, Products as authorized by ACS, for distribution or sale in accordance with the terms of this Agreement.
 Unless otherwise agreed to by ACS and Vendor by an amendment to this Agreement, this Agreement shall govern all Products procured by ACS from Vendor.

 ACS Representatives.
 In performing its obligations hereunder, Vendor shall report to the “ACS National Representative,” as identified by ACS, and the “ACS Ordering Representative,” any individual ACS staff member authorized to purchase Products on behalf of ACS and identified in the applicable Order.
 The ACS National Representative may be updated at any time by ACS upon notice to Vendor.
-Vendor agrees that Vendor will not solicit other ACS staff or volunteers for purchases of Products.
+Vendor agrees that Vendor will not knowingly solicit other ACS staff or volunteers for purchases of Products.
 Solicitation includes, but is not limited to, sending emails, mailing order forms and direct-calling staff or volunteers.

 Orders.
 From time to time during the Term, ACS may purchase Products under this Agreement by issuing a written or electronically transmitted purchase request, purchase order, task order, or purchase document via a mutually agreed format and ordering system (an “Order” or “Purchase Order”).
 Upon Vendor’s acceptance of an Order from ACS, Vendor will be bound by this Agreement for purposes of such Order.
 ACS does not make any commitment for or guarantee any minimum or maximum amount of Orders or Product purchases by ACS.